Short- and Long-Term Effects of Heroin Use

 At AdCare, our admissions process is easy: we’ll go over your current situation, personal and medical history, insurance and payment options, and even discuss how you’ll get to the treatment center and make plans to help you get here.

-If you are ready to start treatment for your heroin addiction, we are available to speak to you 24/7 to discuss the details of our programs and how treatment can change your life.
+If you are ready to start treatment for your heroin addiction, we are available to speak to you 24/7 to discuss the details of our programs, how to pay for rehab, and how treatment can change your life.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.